Ganon

 is a character and the main antagonist of Nintendo's The Legend of Zelda video game series and franchise, as well as the final boss in many Zelda titles.
-In his humanoid Gerudo form, he is known as A massive and malevolent porcine creature, Ganon first appeared in the original The Legend of Zelda game in 1986, while his alter ego, Ganondorf, was introduced in A Link to the Past and made a physical appearance in Ocarina of Time.
+In his humanoid Gerudo form, he is known as A massive and malevolent porcine monster, Ganon first appeared in the original The Legend of Zelda game in 1986, while his alter ego, Ganondorf, was introduced in A Link to the Past and made a physical appearance in Ocarina of Time.
 He has since appeared in the majority of the games in the series in various forms.
 He is the archenemy of the protagonist Link and Princess Zelda of Hyrule and originally the leader of the Gerudo, a race of humanoid desert nomads before becoming the ruler of his demon army.

 His specific motives vary from game to game, but most often involve capturing Princess Zelda and planning to conquer Hyrule and the world at large.
 To this end, he seeks the Triforce, an omnipotent artifact that grants any wish its bearer desires, and usually manipulates several other villains to realize his ambitions.
 In most games, he possesses the Triforce of Power, which gives him godlike strength, boundless mystical power, and invulnerability to all but the most powerful sacred weapons, such as the Master Sword.

-As the main villain of the series, Ganon has also appeared in a variety of media, including an animated television series and manga.
 He appears in various spin-off games, such as Hyrule Warriors and Age of Calamity, and the Super Smash Bros. series.

 The character has been well received by critics and is one of the most recognizable villains in gaming.
-He has been praised for providing some of the most memorable boss battles and has been named as one of the greatest video game villains of all time.
+The boss battles against Ganon have been praised as memorable and the character has been named as one of the greatest video game villains of all time.
+As the main villain of the series, Ganon has also appeared in a variety of media, including an animated television series and manga.
+Uli Latukefu portrays Ganondorf in the live-action film The Legend of Zelda.